You are viewing a story from harrypotterfanfiction.com

 “I can’t believe this,” growled a voice from behind everyone.
 Ron pushed through the crowd to see for himself.
 His eyes narrowed at his brother.
 “I knew it.”
 He spat, and turned around and stomped away.

 “Ron!”
-Harry ran after him, following him up the stairs.
+Harry called after him in exasperation, following him up the stairs.

 No one spoke for a few moments.